grab/engineering-blog/_posts/2023-03-01-securing-gitops-pipeline.md

 - [Kafka](https://kafka.apache.org/) topics
 - [Kafka Connect](https://docs.confluent.io/platform/current/connect/index.html#kafka-connect) connectors

 With Grab’s exponential growth, there needs to be a better way to scale infrastructure automatically.
-Moving towards GitOps processes benefit us in many ways:
+Moving towards GitOps processes benefits us in many ways:
 - **Versioned and immutable**: With our source code being stored in Git repositories, the desired state of infrastructure is stored in an environment that enforces immutability, versioning, and retention of version history, which helps with auditing and traceability.
-- **Faster deployment**: With the automated process of deploying resources after a code is merged eliminates manual steps and improves overall engineering productivity while maintaining consistency.
+- **Faster deployment**: By automating the process of deploying resources after code is merged, we eliminate manual steps and improve overall engineering productivity while maintaining consistency.
-- **Easier rollbacks**: It’s as simple as making a revert for Git commit as compared to creating a merge request (MR) and commenting Atlantis commands, which adds extra steps that contribute to the mean-time-to-resolve (MTTRs) of incidents.
+- **Easier rollbacks**: It’s as simple as making a revert for a Git commit as compared to creating a merge request (MR) and commenting Atlantis commands, which add extra steps and contribute to a higher mean-time-to-resolve (MTTR) for incidents.

 ## Background

-Originally, Coban implemented automation on Terraform resources using [Atlantis](https://www.runatlantis.io/), an application which operates based on user comments on MRs.
+Originally, Coban implemented automation on Terraform resources using [Atlantis](https://www.runatlantis.io/), an application that operates based on user comments on MRs.

 <div class="post-image-section"><figure>
   <img src="/img/securing-gitops-pipeline/atlantis-user-flow.png" alt="" style="width:70%"><figcaption align="middle"><i>Fig. 1 User flow with Atlantis</i></figcaption>